-- Lecture capature technology available in U-M schools and colleges
+- Lecture capture technology available in U-M schools and colleges

 - Examples of U-M Faculty using lecture capture technology